 Diploma mills are one step below shady for-profit schools on the academic totem pole.
 Diploma mills are usually online portals where you can purchase an unaccredited “degree” that likely has no practical value and may not even require you to take any courses, read any books, or actually do anything besides verify your credit card payment information.
 Read on to find out how you can avoid these junk degree stores as you search for a legitimate online college.

 Start with Reputable Online Programs

 Avoid degree mills and shady for-profit schools by starting from a source of reputable, high-quality online programs, many of them directly affiliated with noteworthy traditional public and private universities.
 Sara Sherman calls the growth of legitimate online learning opportunities an "absolute game-changer" for single mothers, pathway that "takes the stress out of finding, and paying for childcare, and takes the stress out of working around kids' schedules.
 You can still access classes when kids are sick, participating in activities, getting into bed on time, etc.”

-Check out the 100 Best Online Colleges to get your search off on the right foot.
+Check out the 50 Best Online Colleges & Universities 2019 to get your search off on the right foot.

 Get Grants: Single-Mother, Women of Color, Need-Based, etc.